mmoghal/portfolio-app/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.

 ## Contact